IMPORTANT INFORMATION

 Activities outlined in the strategy include Character in the Classroom, Additional Student Provision strategy, Parental Engagement workshops, Free School Breakfast, increased Safeguarding and Wellbeing provision, etc.

-Success Criteria 4: An increase in participation figures for PP students, as measured through the Student Passport and extra-curricular uptake, so that these sit in line with figures for all students
+Success Criteria 4: An increase in participation figures for PP students, as measured through extra-curricular uptake, so that this sit in line with figures for all students

-Activities outlined in the strategy include Character in the Classroom, Additional Student Provision, Prioritised Personal Guidance Interviews.
+Activities outlined in the strategy include our Enrichment Strategy, the Additional Student Provision strategy and Prioritised Personal Guidance Interviews.
 These are in addition to the whole college Personal Development Strategy.

 SEND